jewelsofthought/neshama/site/posts/neshama/good_evil.md

 Do you know where your thoughts come from?
 That you think these thoughts is of course, obvious&mdash;but how can you think thoughts, is the question.
 That science can find evidence of "physical" or electrical manifestations of them in your brain, prove that your brain must then be the source of any of your thoughts?
 It is like saying that your body is the source of all your feelings.
 If that is sufficient for you, then you become the source of all that you are, including your thoughts.

+## Infinite Thoughts

-## Is the universe infinite ($$ \infty $$)?
+### Is the universe infinite ($$ \infty $$)?

 Before we can even attempt to define what G-d is(n't), the question that arises first, is whether this universe, this material manifestation is infinite or not."
 If it is finite, then there must have been a "birth" of the universe (or existence), a "creation", a primal beginning.
 What or who (to anthropomorphise) is the Mother that gave "birth" to this creation.
 Who or what is the Father that provided the seed, which is the alpha of the omega of this creation?
 There is something&mdash;or nothing&mdash;that exists beyond, or before, this existence that we are aware of.
 Now in relation to this&nbsp;$$ \infty$$, a couple of billion years here or there, passes in the blink of an eye.
 Obviously, if you are dealing with infinite time arguing about a billion or 100 billion years, you have no concept of what $$ \infty $$ is.

-## In the realm of the Infinite ($$ \infty $$)
+### In the realm of the Infinite ($$ \infty $$)

-In the realm of $$ \infty $$ anything is possible.
+In the realm of $$ \infty $$ everything exists.
+Can you say that there is a number in the set of all natural numbers that is missing?
+Yet, the number only exists if you "name" it, and for as long as you hold that name in existence.
+But once that is completed, where does this number actually exist, but in potential &mdash; waiting for the "call to duty", so to say.

+Even if our science claims that it is highly improbable that such a situation could arise, in the realm of the $$ \infty $$ anything is possible, and given enough time, everything that one can imagine could occur, no matter how improbable &mdash; for in the realm of $$ \infty $$, everything is possible.

 Thus there could have been multiple universes that were created, and this one just happened to be right for our existence.
 Those other universes could still be existing, or could have been destroyed.
 One could even propose that in the realm of $$ \infty $$ it is inevitable that a universe such as ours would exist.
-After all, could not all the possible universes have been created and one of them just happens to be one in which conscious beings emerge?
+After all, could not all the possible universes have been created and one of them is correctly attuned for the emergence of conscious beings?

-Even if our science claims that it is highly improbable that such a situation could arise, in the realm of the $$ \infty $$ anything is possible, and given enough time, everything that one can imagine could occur, no matter how improbable&mdash;for in the realm of $$ \infty $$ everything is possible.

 The fact that we are conscious, and conscious of being conscious, is what is strange about this story.
+For we know there are other beings that are conscious.
+But does consciousness necessarily entail beings conscious of being conscious?
+Is that the strange narcissistic loop that we humans often fall into?

-But one still cannot claim that this infinite set of universes arose without some primal cause that is beyond anything any being, conscious or not, can apprehend.
+Can one really say, with any credence, that this infinite set of universes arose without some "primal cause" that is beyond anything any being, conscious or not, can apprehend.

 ## Designed or ... not